 Effective visual management tools provide updates in real-time so that there is no delay between when the problem is identified by one person and when the appropriate people are notified.
 You want to be able to respond to the problem as quickly as possible.

 Using software that automatically updates boards to track workflows, bottlenecks, and stagnant projects helps you catch small problems on the spot before they become bigger ones.
-Software automatically updates everywhere at once, while static paper boards and excel sheets cannot.
+The software automatically updates everywhere at once, while static paper boards and excel sheets cannot.
 This means that whatever your people are looking at, and wherever it’s located, you’ll know that it’s always up to date.

 When your boards are digital, leaders are able to keep tabs on them without having to walk or drive to each location.
 That means that they constantly have a finger on the pulse of improvement throughout the organization.
 Of course, no software tool should attempt to replace all face-to-face communication.
 Instead, these boards should replace or supplement your paper boards, giving you the benefits of visual management on the floor with increased visibility off-location.